 The Pri Chadash (Rav Chizkiya Silva, 1659-1698) explains this dynamic by examining the end of the previously quoted passage:

 This is the meaning of the Shulchan Aruch’s statement, “U’marbim bo k’tzas simcha, we enhance the day with a bit more joy.”
 Lag Ba’omer does not possess the almost childish joy of Purim, nor does it possess the reverential happiness of our Yomim Tovim.
-Lag Ba’omer is the day on which we confront our challenges and recognize that for many of us life is filled with much adversity and difficulty.
-Yet it is on this sacred day that we pledge to be like our ancestor Rabbi Akiva and find a way to regroup and rebuild.
-This is the “little bit of simcha of Lag Ba’omer.
+Lag Ba’omer is the day on which we confront our challenges and recognize that for many of us, life is filled with much adversity and difficulty.
+Yet it is on this sacred day that we pledge to be like our ancestor, Rabbi Akiva, and find a way to regroup and rebuild.
+This is the little bit of simcha of Lag Ba’omer.
 Perhaps, our responsibility is to take this simcha with us into the remaining days of Sefira.
 We celebrated our freedom on Pesach.
 Pesach was a new beginning, an opportunity to start fresh and begin to actualize our goals and dreams.
-Truthfully, over the last few weeks, we may have fallen short.
+Truthfully, over the last few weeks, I may have fallen short.
 The taste of Matzah is long gone and perhaps, the inspiration from the beautiful Yom Tov has begun to fade.
-IWe have gone back to “business as usual.”
-Lag Ba’omer, reminds us that we can always start again.
-The verse in this week’s Parsha, U’sfartem Lachem, reminds us that we can make each and every day count and we can begin anew whenever we desire.
-May the courage of Rabbi Akiva and the holy words of Parshas Emor inspire us to do more, be more and when necessary, start again.
+I have gone back to “business as usual.”
+Lag Ba’omer reminds us that we can always start again.
+The verse in this week’s Parsha, U’sfartem Lachem, reminds us that we can make each and every day count, and we can begin anew whenever we desire.
+May the courage of Rabbi Akiva and the holy words of Parshas Emor inspire us to do more, be more, and when necessary, start again.
 (Originally published 5778)